Downers Grove South High School: Demographics

-In the 2022-2023 school year, there were 2,637 students enrolled at the school.
+In the 2022–2023 school year, there were 2,637 students enrolled at the school.
 In the same year, 56% of students were non-Hispanic white, 22% were Hispanic or Latino, 11% were black or African-American, 7% were Asian, and 3% were multiracial.
 The school has a student to teacher ratio of 14.6, and 17% of students are eligible for free or reduced price lunches.

 Athletics

 South competes in the West Suburban Conference.
-The school is also a member of the Illinois High School Association (IHSA), which governs most sports and competitive activities in the state of Illinois.
+It is also a member of the Illinois High School Association (IHSA), which governs most sports and competitive activities in the state of Illinois.
 The school teams are stylized as the Mustangs.